But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you." — Matthew 6:33

 For a year and a half, I allowed him to take advantage of me and emotionally abuse me.
 I compromised my values and my relationship with God to be with him.

-I got saved when I was 8-years-old, but because of not fully understanding the difference between religion and relationship, I lived as a carnal Christian for most of my life.
+I got saved when I was eight, but I lived as a carnal Christian for most of my life.
 I sought love in all the wrong places and had little self-worth.

 1. Focus on God.

 So, you've been trying to do the right thing and follow God, but you notice that all your non-saved friends are getting married.
 And you're still single.
-Believe me, I feel your pain.
+I feel your pain.

 "You must not have any other god but me.
 You must not make for yourself an idol of any kind or an image of anything in the heavens or on the earth or in the sea."